Related posts :

 How to attach braids ?

 They are usually hand basted in place or machine basted with basting stitches and then stitched through the center ditch.
+Or you hand hand stitch carefully.

 How to sew ric rac ?